SigmaSkid/Tearware/README.md

 ```

 ## Building a release candidate.
-### Linux
+Navigate to the github repository and run the pack script.
-Navigate to the github repository and run the pack.sh script.
+Use the .sh file if you're doing it on linux or the .bat file for windows.
 It creates a release folder containing the packaged code.